mendix/cf-mendix-buildpack/README.md

 You can enable the Mendix Debugger by setting a `DEBUGGER_PASSWORD` environment variable.
 This will enable and open up the debugger for the lifetime of this process and is to be used with caution.
 The debugger is reachable on https://DOMAIN/debugger/.
 You can follow the second half of this [How To](https://world.mendix.com/display/howto50/Debugging+Microflows+Remotely) to connect with the Mendix Business Modeler.
 To stop the debugger, unset the environment variable and restart the application.

-### Horizontal scaling
+### Horizontal Scaling

-Mendix apps in version 5.15 and up will automatically set `JSESSIONID` as the session cookie.
-In most Cloud Foundry configurations this will automatically enable session stickiness, which is required for running Mendix apps with more than one instance.
-For some distributions you might need to explicitly enable session stickiness in the HTTP router.

-If you want to disable the session stickiness, you can set the environment variable `DISABLE_STICKY_SESSIONS` to `true`.
+There are two ways for horizontal scaling in Mendix.
+In Mendix 5.15+ you can use sticky sessions or starting with Mendix 6 you can start Cluster Support (BETA).
+See below on how to activate both these settings.

+#### Things to keep in mind when scaling horizontally

 When you make changes to your domain model, the Mendix Runtime will need to synchronize data model changes with the database on startup.
 This will only happen on instance `0`.
 The other instances will wait until the database is fully synchronized.
 This is determined via the `CF_INSTANCE_INDEX` environment variable.
 This is a built-in variable in Cloud Foundry, you do not need to set it yourself.
 If the environment variable is not present (this is the case older Cloud Foundry versions) every instance will attempt to synchronize the database.
 A warning containing the text `CF_INSTANCE_INDEX environment variable not found` will be printed in the log.

+#### Enabling Sticky Sessions

 Scheduled events will also only be executed on instance `0`, see the section [Configuring Scheduled Events](#configuring-scheduled-events).
+If you want to enable sticky sessions, the only change that is needed is to set the environment variable `ENABLE_STICKY_SESSIONS` to `true`.
+This will replace the Mendix session cookie name from `XASSESSIONID` to `JSESSIONID` which will trigger sticky session detection in the Cloud Foundry http router.
+Watch out: custom login code might break if it still injects the `XASSESSIONID` cookie.

-### Configuring Cluster Support (BETA feature for Mendix 6)
+#### Configuring Cluster Support (BETA feature for Mendix 6)

 From Mendix 6 onwards it is possible to configure clustering support.
 With clustering support it is possible to run multiple instances of your application to achieve High Availability.
 Clustering support can be enabled by setting the environment variable `CLUSTER_ENABLED` to `true`.